-With fully formed arms, legs, feet, and hands, your baby will begin to explore newfound movements.
-He’ll open and close his hands, flex his elbows, and stretch his legs.
-Even though you may not be able to feel it, he’ll even move when you touch your belly as he begins to develop his reflexes.
+With fully formed arms, legs, feet, and hands, your baby will begin to explore newfound movements, like opening and closing their hands, flexing elbows, and stretching their legs.
+Even though you may not be able to feel it, they’ll even move when you touch your belly as they begin to develop reflexes.

 Monitor Your Weight Gain During the Trimester